chavolla/GettingCleaningDataProject/CodeBook.md

 ##Dataset handling and transformation

   From the previous dataset it is required to extract the information regarding mean values and standard deviation values.
 MeanFreq value is not included, since is a weighted average.
 The information about activity and subject is preserved for each observation.

+  The dataset is grouped by activity and subject, then it is calculated the mean for each resulting group.
+The resulting observations are 180 (6 activities executed by 30 subject).

   The resulting dataset is processed to obtain a tidy dataset, so that the column names are in more readable format.
+The dataset contains 68 columns and 180 rows (observations).
+  From the original dataset an issue in the naming was fixed transforming BodyBody into just Body.

 ##Data descritption
 | Column | Description          |